Automotive Air Pollution (for non-specialist citizens)

 - what is smog?

-- how did initial industry efforts to reduce polution only changed smog color?
+- how did initial industry efforts to reduce pollution only changed smog color?

 - how do automobile manufacturers reduce smog this side of Y2K?

-This article is not yet complete (I have been called away to deal with other more-pressing issues)
+This article is not finished (I have been called away to deal with other more-pressing

 Setting the stage